Joe Woods (American football): San Francisco 49ers

 In January 2019, the San Francisco 49ers hired Joe Woods as defensive back coach and passing game coordinator.

 Cleveland Browns

 On February 7, 2020, Woods was hired by the Cleveland Browns as their defensive coordinator under head coach Kevin Stefanski.
 He was fired on January 9, 2023.

+New Orleans Saints

+On February 6, 2023, the New Orleans Saints hired Woods as their defensive coordinator.

+Las Vegas Raiders

+On February 6, 2025, the Las Vegas Raiders hired Woods to serve as their defensive pass-game coordinator.